-Shopping locally is now easier than ever in Lancaster, CA
+Shopping local is now easier than ever in Lancaster, CA

 Tell us a little more about Lancaster, CA!
 What are your roles and how long have you been working for the city?